Nature is stingy: Universality of Scrooge ensembles in quantum many-body systems: Physical ingredients behind emergent Scrooge behavior in projected ensembles

 Our theorems have identified several general conditions under which quantum state ensembles with Scrooge-like behavior, as captured within the framework of Scrooge designs, can be provably shown to emerge: namely, dynamically in the temporal ensemble [Theorem~\ref{thm:global_scrooge}]; and via measurements in the projected ensemble, if the generator state is itself drawn from a Scrooge design [Theorem~\ref{thm:2kgenerator}] or if the measurement basis is rotated by a Haar design [Theorem~\ref{thm:ScroogeByMeasBasis}].
 Importantly, these theorems demonstrate that the Scrooge ensemble appears in a myriad of quantum many-body settings.
 On the other hand, we do not expect our theorems to exhaustively cover all possible scenarios where Scrooge behavior can arise; moreover, they do not directly inform us as to the necessary {\it physical ingredients} that underlie its emergence.

-Here, we discuss the necessary such ingredients that a generator state $|\Psi\rangle_{AB}$ on a bipartite system $AB$ has to possess, in order for it to exhibit emergent Haar or Scrooge-like behavior in its projected ensemble.
+Here, we discuss the necessary ingredients that a generator state $|\Psi\rangle_{AB}$ on a bipartite system $AB$ has to possess, in order for it to exhibit emergent Haar or Scrooge-like behavior in its projected ensemble.

 Interestingly, recent works have begun to shed light on this question by quantitatively studying the effect of the amount of {\it quantum information resources}\footnote{These are certain properties of the state or evolution needed for quantum information processing to achieve quantum advantage over classical information processing.} in governing the degree of universal randomness produced~\cite{vairogs2025extracting,loio2025quantum,liu2025coherence, varikuti2025deep}.
-In particular, Ref.~\cite{liu2025coherence} studied the concept of {\it coherence}: a measure of the amount of superposition over the computational basis states~\cite{baumgratz2014quantifying,streltsov2017colloquium}.
-Intriguingly, they predicted that a generator state $|\Psi \rangle = \sum_z c_z |z\rangle$ may have near maximal entanglement between $A$ and $B$ (hence its reduced density matrix is maximally mixed) yet a coherence which is too low\footnote{This can be rigorously quantified by so-called relative entropy of coherence $C(\ket{\Psi_0}) = -\sum_z |c_z|^2 \ln \parens{|c_z|^2}$, which is just the Shannon entropy of the populations in the computational basis, if the state $|\Psi_0\rangle$ is pure.
+Recent work has shown that, for certain types of resources known as ``threshold-localizable'' resources, which include coherence and magic, a finite resource density is needed to achieve deep thermalization~\cite{feng2026quantum}.
+In particular, Ref.~\cite{liu2025coherence} studied the concept of {\it coherence}: a measure of the amount of superposition in a fixed orthonormal reference basis, chosen to be the computational basis $\{\ket{z}\}$ by convention, motivated by experimental considerations~\cite{baumgratz2014quantifying,streltsov2017colloquium}.
+Intriguingly, they predicted that a generator state $|\Psi \rangle = \sum_z c_z |z\rangle$ may have near-maximal entanglement between $A$ and $B$ (hence its reduced density matrix is maximally mixed) yet coherence that is too low\footnote{This can be rigorously quantified by so-called relative entropy of coherence $C(\ket{\Psi_0}) = -\sum_z |c_z|^2 \ln \parens{|c_z|^2}$, which is just the Shannon entropy of the populations in the computational basis, if the state $|\Psi_0\rangle$ is pure.
 Low coherence here means $C = \alpha N$ for some $\alpha$ less than the model-dependent critical value $\alpha^*$.} such that it may fail to deeply thermalize to the Haar ensemble when measured in the computational basis.